rumothy/refactoring/README.md

 An important part of the tests is the way they report their results.
 They either go green, meaning that all the strings are identical to the reference strings, or red, showing a list of failures--the lines that turned out differently.
 The tests are thus self-checking.
 It is vital to make tests self-checking.
 If I don't, I'd end up spending time hand-checking values from the test against values on the desk pad, and that would slow me down.
 Modern testing frameworks provide all the features needed to write and run self-checking tests.

 As I do the refactoring, Ill lean on the tests.
 I think of them as a bug detector to protect me against my own mistakes.
-By writing what I want twice, in the code and in the test, I have to mke the mistake consistently in obth places to fool the detector.
+By writing what I want twice, in the code and in the test, I have to mke the mistake consistently in both places to fool the detector.
 By double-checking my work, I reduce the chance of doing something wrong.
 Although it takes time to build the tests, I end up saving that time, with considerable interest, by spending less time debugging.
 This is such an important part of refactoring that I devote a full chapter to it (Building Tests (85)).

+---

-# Decomposing the _statement_ function
+## Decomposing the _statement_ function